 Fig. 2 Representing three climates of increasing temperature.
 The distance between the vertical dashed lines indicates the period from first possible sowing to last possible harvest.
 Text gives explanation.

 Climate 1 shows the effect of a warming on the existing cropping system.
 It allows earlier sowing and later harvest and (as in Fig. 1) promotes rapid crop expansion.
-However, the higher temperature shortens developmental phases and hence reduces the solar energy intercepted to create yield before grain maturity.
+However, the higher temperature shortens developmental phases and hence reduces the solar energy intercepted to build yield before grain maturity.
 Solar energy is in effect ‘lost’ towards the end of the season.

 Climate 3 shows the effect of a cooling (or of an uncommonly wet year).
 Sowing is later and the low temperature extends crop development, but to an extent that the crop does not mature before the date of latest harvest.
 The crop fails.